chevereto/docker/docs/BUILDING.md

 ## Make image

-This command creates the Docker images for Apache HTTP and PHP-FPM.
-It provides Chevereto by downloading the software at `./chevereto`.
+This command creates the Docker image for Chevereto by downloading the software at `./chevereto` and then build from [Dockerfile](../Dockerfile).

 ```sh
 make image <options>